Iris songarica: Genetics

 As most irises are diploid, having two sets of chromosomes.
 This can be used to identify hybrids and classification of groupings.

-It has a chromosome count: 2n=20.
+It has a chromosome count of 2n=20.
 It was also counted as 2n=22, 44 by (Zahareva and Makeushenko 1968) and (Fedorov 1969).

 Taxonomy

 It is written as 准噶尔鸢尾 in Chinese script and known as zhun ga er yuan wei in China.

 It has the common name of Junggar Iris or Songar Iris.

 It is known as 'Kampir soch', 'Karakosh', 'Kamchalak', 'Kirka soch', 'Kirka-ch ash' (in Uzbekistan), Kum-bersh (in Kazakhstan) and 'Teke-sakal' (in Turkmenistan).
 It is known as 'gharwasha' in Pushtu (India).